wp-plugins/affiliates-contact-form-7/readme.txt

 * WordPress 3.6.1 compatible release

 == Upgrade Notice ==

+= 3.3.0 =
+* Feature addition: Forms can now contain an affiliate_id or affiliate_login field which is interpreted as the referring affiliate's ID or user login.

 = 3.2.0 =
 * New petition forms feature and WordPress 4.1 compatibility.